No-Git-Tag/cool-apps-collection/README.md

 [Newpipe x SponsorBlock](https://apt.izzysoft.de/fdroid/index/apk/org.polymorphicshade.newpipe) - it is Newpipe, but with [SponsorBlock](https://sponsor.ajay.app/) in it

 [F-droid](https://f-droid.org/) - another app store for Free and Open source apps, and you can add other repositories, such as the [IzzyOnDroid](https://android.izzysoft.de/repo) repository.

+[Aurora Store](https://f-droid.org/en/packages/com.aurora.store/) - a google play store client (and f-droid client) that can let you download apps without needing to use your google account, And can also provide information on the trackers that the app has.